wp-plugins/multisite-language-switcher/readme.txt

 == Changelog ==

 = 0.6.8 =
-* bugfix: str_replace problem with counter
+* bugfix: str_replace problem with 4th parameter

 = 0.6.7 =
 * bugfix: get_term_link seems to fail if there is a custom category_base or tag_base defined